Start from an idea, notes, transcript, or rough draft — then let Summit help turn it into a clearer book.

 Illustrative next action

-Start with your rough title, source material, and business goal so Summit can turn the book from a messy draft into a clearer authority and monetization decision.
+Start with your rough title, source material, and draft direction so Summit can turn scattered material into a clearer manuscript and a cleaner next move.

 What manuscript drift really costs